No Diggity: Music video

-The accompanying music video for the song is directed by Hype Williams and features Blackstreet members in front of a beach house standing in the sand; dancers on a wet road in front of black limousines; and marionettes throughout the video playing the piano sample, on guitar, and as a couple of replicas of the band members, respectively.
+The accompanying music video for the song is directed by American director Hype Williams and features Blackstreet members in front of a beach house standing in the sand; dancers on a wet road in front of black limousines; and marionettes throughout the video playing the piano sample, on guitar, and as a couple of replicas of the band members, respectively.
 The music video was released for the week ending on August 11, 1996.

 Impact and legacy

 Bill Lamb from About.com complimented the song as "the peak of the work" created by Teddy Riley, "a key architect of new jack swing.
 'No Diggity' is that genre fully refined."
 Tom Ewing of Freaky Trigger remarked that the song "is first of all capitalism in its slinkiest form, in every sense classy.
 A hymn to money, sex, upward mobility, 'No Diggity' triumphs over every other swingbeat anthem because it walks it so much like it talks it."
 NME called it "such a classy concoction of urban swagger and classic R&B." Q Magazine ranked it number 407 in their list of "1001 Best Songs Ever" in 2003.
 Blender listed "No Diggity" number 33 on their ranking of "Greatest Songs Since You Were Born" in 2005.
 Slant Magazine listed the song number 15 in their ranking of "The 100 Best Singles of the 1990s" in 2011.
 NME placed it number 43 on their "100 Best Songs of the 1990s" list in 2012.

 Polish Porcys listed the song number 80 in their ranking of "100 Singles 1990-1999" in 2012, noting that it "probably [is] Riley's most perfect pop moment."
 Rolling Stone included "No Diggity" in their lists of "50 Best Songs of the Nineties" and "500 Best Songs of All Time" in 2019 and 2021 at numbers two and 424.
 VH1 put it on number 32 in their list of "100 Greatest Songs of the '90s".
 Billboard magazine ranked it number 91 in their "500 Best Pop Songs of All Time" in October 2023, saying, "No song sounded like it at the time, and no song has re-captured its full effect since."
 In 2024, Esquire ranked "No Diggity" number 28 in their "The 50 Best Songs of the ’90s".